-Today, I’m going to introduce you to some of the best Fidelity retirement funds you can hold within a 401(k) plan.
-Many of these are popular funds that routinely show up in 401(k) accounts.
-But if your plan doesn’t include some or any of these, you can always ask your plan sponsor to include them … or consider holding them in other tax-advantaged accounts, such as health savings accounts (HSAs) or IRAs.
+Read on as I show you some of Fidelity’s best retirement funds to hold within a 401(k).
+Importantly, even if your plan doesn’t include some or any of these, you can always ask your plan sponsor to include them … or consider holding them in other tax-advantaged accounts, such as IRAs and health savings accounts (HSAs).

-And you’ll want to be mindful of taxes.
-A taxable account (like a standard brokerage account) is better suited to take advantage of certain tax-advantaged investments, such as municipal bonds.
-For tax-advantaged accounts, such as 401(k)s, some of the best investments include bond funds (where the income interest won’t be taxed) and actively managed stock funds (where the capital gains distributions from heavy trading won’t be taxed).
+• Taxes: A taxable account (like a standard brokerage account) is better suited to take advantage of certain tax-advantaged investments, such as municipal bonds.
+For tax-advantaged accounts, such as HSAs, some of the best investments include bond funds (where the interest income won’t be taxed) and actively managed stock funds (where the capital gains distributions from heavy trading, aka “turnover,” won’t be taxed).

 What Types of Funds Are Available in 401(k) Plans?